Why do you talk so much about credit cards?

 Why earn only 1-2% back on all purchases on the ‘same old credit card’ when you can instead get multiple credit cards?
 Sign up for multiple credit cards to dramatically increase your earnings and savings while improving your travel experience.

 Before starting this hobby, I would generally avoid travel or travel locally because I thought travel would be too expensive.
 The credit card hobby has allowed me to travel for next to no cost to places like Athens, Greece; Hawaii; Las Vegas; New Orleans; New Mexico; South Dakota; Florida; and Chicago.
 The sky’s the limit!

 Will applying for many credit cards hurt my credit score?

 In most cases, a hard inquiry will cause one of your credit scores to drop a handful of points.
 These dips are temporary (inquiries will later fall off) and have little overall impact on your scores, especially if you have high scores.
 The yearning for a ‘perfect credit score’ is highly overrated, offering very little, if any, tangible value.
 Why not trade a few points for great welcome offers, travel benefits, and much more?

 Paying annual fees doesn’t make sense.
 Why should I do that?

-Many premium credit cards indeed come with annual fees, but benefits from the cards — especially in the first year — often greatly outweigh the annual fee.
+Many premium credit cards come with annual fees, but benefits from the cards — especially in the first year — often greatly outweigh the annual fee.
 Annual fees can be an excellent upfront investment!
-When the second year comes, many issuers will offer retention offers or even waive annual fees following a quick phone call.
+After year one with a card, many credit card issuers will offer retention offers or even waive annual fees following a quick phone call.

 If the second year with the card doesn’t make mathematical sense, you don’t have to pay an annual fee because you can product change, downgrade, or cancel.
 When starting, I won’t suggest beginning with high annual fee cards.
 Instead, you can apply for no annual fee cards or cards with annual fees around the $100 mark.
 I talk more about annual fees in podcast episode two.